jonnor/datascience-master/tip360/report.md

 ![Hardware architecture](./images/hw-blocks.png)

-The microphone requires 0.5mA, the microcontroller typically 0.25 mA in always-listening mode.
+The selected microphone requires 0.5mA, the STM32L4x1 microcontroller 0.25 mA in always-listening mode.
-Amplifier and other is estimated to 0.10mA.
+Amplifier and other supporting circuitry is estimated to 0.10mA.
 With a 1mA total energy budget, this leaves 0.15mA average for data transmission.

 ![Bill of Materials](./images/bom.png)